hamishcunningham/pi-tronics/simbamon/README.txt

 - a link to /etc/simbamon.conf from /etc/default/simbamon
 - (when running) a process ID file in /var/run/simbamon.pid

+To test and debug, first set DEBUG=on in simbamon.conf and reinstall/restart the service; then the utils directory contains these scripts:

+- monitor-log.sh: greps the most recent simbamon entries from syslog
+- set-simulation-level.sh: continually reads a simulation number (3 bit
+  binary) from the terminal and writes it into the /tmp file where the debug rig will read it

 The intial target operating system is the Raspian distribution of Debian, for the Raspberry Pi.
 It is intended to be compatible with other *nixes.